-It can be a surprise the first time you look through a telescope or a finder scope to realize the image is upside down (inverted).
-The image is different from what you see with a naked eye.
-It will be reversed left to right, upside down, at a strange angle, or all of these.
+With the stock standard finderscope, the straight-through optical type. the image is opposite to what you see with your naked eye.
+It’ll be reversed left to right, upside down, at a strange angle, or all of these.
 Don’t worry.
 Optics work that way.

 Why is my finderscope upside down?

 Technically, your finder scope is not upside down but rather the image you see through the finder scope is opposite to what you see with the naked eye.
 This is because humans have this ability to invert the image received by our eyes to the ‘right side’ up.

 Scroll down for a diagram that explains this.

 This is also the reason why your telescope image appears upside down, which you can also rectify, as I cover below.

 To solve the issue of an “upside down finder scope”, you can simply replace the straight-through finder scope with a right angle type or similar accessory that has an image correction feature incorporated.

 Most telescopes come with the standard straight-through finder scope, so you will probably need to buy one with an image correction as an accessory to get the benefit of seeing it as you do with your unaided eyes.